|PV surface area:||93 m2|

 About Zon op Dijken

-Zon op Dijken (Sun on Dikes) is a test site where Rijkswaterstaat and TNO aim to research the effect of different types of solar field installations on dikes in the Netherlands.
-Rijkswaterstaat is part of the Dutch Ministry of Infrastructure and Water Management and responsible for the design, construction, management and maintenance of the main infrastructure facilities in the Netherlands.
+Rijkswaterstaat is part of the Dutch Ministry of Infrastructure and Water Management and is responsible for the design, construction, management, and maintenance of the main infrastructure facilities in the Netherlands.

 – social impact